franktudor/lottery/README.md

 Lottery
 =======

-A Country and State Lottery Number Generator developed in Python.
+A Lottery Number Generator developed in Python.

 The concept of the lottery is a fun one.
 Everyone would like to win a jackpot which would potentially solve all kinds of financial problems/constraints/limitations.
 However the fact is, each ticket is like buying a dream, and rarely to ever plays into a significant win.
 Several people can get $3 to $200 back after that things start to get severely difficult.